-This rule also applies to players remaining an active participant in an Australian Competitive Play Junior event and an ITF/WTA/ATP event at the same time, but in this instance, the player would be in breach of both Australian Competitive Play Junior Regulations as well as those of the relevant international tennis organisation.
+This rule also applies to players remaining an active participant in an Australian Competitive Play Junior tournament and an ITF/WTA/ATP tournament at the same time, but in this instance, the player would be in breach of both Australian Competitive Play Junior Regulations as well as those of the relevant international tennis organisation.

 3.8.
-Criteria for Acceptance
+CRITERIA FOR ACCEPTANCE